henrydwright/website/content/articles/arm64-assembly-part-1.md

 ```
 Here `extern` tells the compiler that testfunc is defined somewhere externally and tells the linker that this needs resolving when linking objects.
 It can then be used in the rest of the C code.

-Set you architecture to ARM64 in the dropdown if needed and then click on the run icon next to "Local Windows Debugger".
-Your code should execute successfully!
+<div class="remark success"><b>Time to run!</b> Set your architecture to ARM64 in the dropdown if needed and then click on the run icon next to "Local Windows Debugger".
+Your code should execute successfully!</div>

 When `testfunc` is called what is happening?